a-ads/blog/content/blog/2021-03-15-a-ads-tracking-tokens-and-their-output.md

 \* `{{http_country_code}}`

 This token states the country code from which the click was made.
+Here are [available country codes](https://dev.maxmind.com/geoip/legacy/codes/iso3166/).

 E.g. `US`